abhayaman669/MLlearn/Coursera-ML-AndrewNg/notes/week2/4_polynomial_regression.md

 so, in this case
 x<sub>3</sub> = x<sub>1</sub> * x<sub>2</sub>

-Sometime, by defining new feature you can get a better model.
+*Sometime, by defining new feature you can get a better model.*

-Also in case if the normal hypothesis function dosen't fit the data well you can also change the behaviour or curve of your hypothesis function by making it a qudratic, cubic or square root func<sup>n</sup>
+Also in case if the normal hypothesis function dosen't fit the data well you can also **change the behaviour or curve of your hypothesis function** by making it a *qudratic*, *cubic* or *square root* func<sup>n</sup>

 let, our hypothesis func<sup>n</sup>